vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 Keeping up your activity gives you access to greater benefits as your streak grows.
 Activity streaks are measured in epochs.

-You need a minimum trade volume of <NetworkParameter frontMatter={frontMatter} param="rewards.activityStreak.minQuantumTradeVolume" hideName={true} /> and a minimum open volume of <NetworkParameter frontMatter={frontMatter} param="rewards.activityStreak.minQuantumOpenVolume" hideName={true} /> (both expressed in quantum) to be considered active.
+You need a minimum trade volume of <NetworkParameter frontMatter={frontMatter} param="rewards.activityStreak.minQuantumTradeVolume" hideName={true} /> or a minimum open volume of <NetworkParameter frontMatter={frontMatter} param="rewards.activityStreak.minQuantumOpenVolume" hideName={true} /> (both expressed in quantum) to be considered active.

 If you go inactive for more than <NetworkParameter frontMatter={frontMatter} param="rewards.activityStreak.inactivityLimit" hideName={true} suffix="epochs"/>, you will lose your streak.